Finding the best weekend jobs for extra cash

 8. Bartender or server

 If you enjoy food and like to interact with people, consider serving at a restaurant for your weekend job.
 Probably the best way to make the most money on the weekends when it comes to a traditional job is to either bartend or serve.
 You’ll earn hourly wages for working, and also tips.
 Bartenders and servers can take home hundreds of dollars just in tips a night – and this could be a slow day.
 Restaurants and bars are always hiring because the turnover is usually pretty large.
+To prepare for the interview, read this blog with restaurant interview questions and answers.

 Landscaping gardens is an ideal way to get extra cash if you want to find weekend jobs near you.
-If you’re handy with a lawn mower and have mowed and trimmed your own garden, walk around your neighborhood, introduce yourself and offer your landscaping services on weekends.
+If you’re handy with a lawnmower and have mowed and trimmed your own garden, walk around your neighborhood, introduce yourself and offer your landscaping services on weekends.

 Buildings need to be properly cared for in order to keep them in good condition.
-As a janitor, your duties will include cleaning floors, emptying trash and stocking up bathrooms with the necessary supplies.
+As a janitor, your duties will include cleaning floors, emptying trash, and stocking up bathrooms with the necessary supplies.
 Being a janitor is ideal for weekend work since weekends are a good time for office building owners to make sure everything is in place for Monday morning.

 11. House cleaner

 Modern families are getting busier and find it more difficult to make time for some vital tasks.
-Most people want a clean home, but aren’t willing to sacrifice the time.
+Most people want a clean home but aren’t willing to sacrifice the time.
 Take advantage of time-poor families to offer house cleaning services on the weekend.
 You can start your house cleaning weekend job by asking friends and family whether they need your services.
 You could also register with a local house cleaning agency to let them know that you’re available for weekend work.
 Your weekend house cleaning services can lead to families leading a more relaxed and happy life.

 For people planning to go away for the weekend, the experience will be more relaxing if their property is in the hands of someone they trust.
 Weekend work as a house sitter involves making sure the property is safe while the occupants are away.